wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 ## Best Practices for Evidence Management

-1. **Use the universal upload endpoint** for all evidence file uploads, with or without a submission.
-2. **Process OCR** before attaching to submissions when possible to allow for review.
+1. **Use per-metric uploads** to organize evidence files by the metrics they support
+2. **Enable OCR for utility bills** to automatically extract consumption data and period
+3. **Let the system handle attachments** during form submission to reduce manual steps
-3. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy.
+4. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
-4. **Review OCR results** before applying to submissions.
+5. **Review OCR results** before submitting forms
-5. **Track manual edits** to OCR data for audit purposes.
+6. **Use period matching** by ensuring evidence periods match the reporting periods of submissions

 ## Technical Implementation Details

-1. The OCR processing flow checks for `enable_ocr_processing=True` before attempting OCR.
+1. All evidence is initially created as standalone (without a submission)
-2. For standalone evidence, the `ocr_data` field stores the intended metric ID.
+2. The `metric_id` is stored in the `ocr_data` field as `intended_metric_id`
-3. When processing OCR, the system:
+3. During form submission, evidence is matched to submissions by:
+   - First matching by period (if available)
+   - Falling back to first submission for that metric if no period match
+4. OCR data can be automatically applied to submissions during attachment
+5. The OCR analyzer is selected based on:
+   - The metric's `ocr_analyzer_id` for standalone evidence
-   - Uses the submission's metric analyzer ID if available
+   - The submission's metric analyzer ID for attached evidence
-   - For standalone evidence, looks up the metric by ID stored in ocr_data
-   - Falls back to the default analyzer
+   - A default analyzer as fallback
-4. The OCR analyzer may extract multiple billing periods, which are returned in the API response.

 ## Migration Notes